 Yes.
 We know how difficult it is to face the tough decision of euthanizing a pet.
 To learn more about our humane euthanasia services, please go to Euthanasia & Aftercare.

 Yes!
-We’re always seeking volunteers to help in a variety of areas including admissions, adoptions, our Pet Emporium Shop and Thrift Stores.
+We’re always seeking volunteers to help in a variety of areas including admissions, adoptions, our Petique stores and thrift stores.
 And we can always use volunteers to help us with clerical services, special events, and to provide foster-care homes for recovering sick and injured animals.
 Please see the Volunteer section for more information on how you can help at the Arizona Humane Society.

 Yes.
 We employ 12 full-time veterinarians, who are assisted by a skilled team of full-time veterinary technicians.
 Our veterinary staff’s time and talents are directed entirely to caring for animals in our public spay, neuter and wellness clinics and sick and injured patients in the Second Chance Animal Hospital™.
 All of our veterinarians are board-certified.
 See Meet Our Team for more information on our veterinarian staff.

-Our expanded veterinary clinic offers reduced-cost services to accommodate those people who may not be able to afford comprehensive veterinary care for their companion animals.
-Our intent is not to replace full-service clinics, but to provide people, who are facing the difficult decision of having to surrender their pets due to medical conditions, the option of affordable vet care.
+Our veterinary clinics offer high-quality, affordable services to accommodate those people who may not be able to afford comprehensive veterinary care for their companion animals.
 For more information, go to Veterinarian Services.

 Courtesy of a few of AHS’ longtime donors, staff members and its board of directors, the fund will provide people with the short-term financial assistance they need for their pet’s care until they are able to pay for the services themselves.
 It is not a free-service program.
 Rather, when the 9-1-1 Emergency Gap Recipients are able to pay back the funds that were authorized to cover their pet’s care, the fund will perpetually replenish itself through the repayment of those utilizing the fund, which will, in effect, help care for hundreds of owned animals.

-AHS provides high quality low-cost spay and neuter and wellness services through our two clinics and mobile clinic because we believe these services should be affordable and accessible for all pet owners.
+AHS provides high-quality, affordable spay and neuter services through our two clinics and mobile clinic because we believe these services should accessible for all pet owners.
 See Spay or Neuter Your Pet for hours, locations and costs.

 We understand the feeling that comes with discovering your pet is lost.
 Please review our suggestions for ways to help you find your missing pet.